HariSekhon/Nagios-Plugins/README.md

 git submodule update
 ```

 Then install the Perl CPAN modules for whichever plugins you want to use, which are all listed in the Makefile.
-I suggest just installing them all for quick simplicity.
+I suggest just installing them all for quick simplicity using one of the two methods listed next.

 ### One-shot Makefile setup ###